manifolded/grail_us_treasury_yield_curve_ios_widget/README.md

 ## Widget Features

+### Caching System
+- **Automatic Caching**: Data is automatically cached for 12 hours after successful fetch
+- **Cache Status Display**: Widget shows cache age (e.g., "Cached 2.3h ago" or "Fresh data")
+- **Smart Fallback**: Uses expired cache when API is unavailable
+- **Storage Options**: Uses local storage by default (configurable to iCloud storage)
+- **Performance**: Reduces API calls and improves widget loading speed

+### Error Handling
+- If data cannot be fetched, the widget displays an error message
+- Graceful handling of missing or invalid data points
+- Fallback display when no data is available
+- Uses expired cached data as fallback when API is unavailable

 ## Customization

 You can customize the widget by modifying these constants at the top of the script: